AshOlogn/Paragraph-level-Simplification-of-Medical-Texts/README.md

 There are 4 different training settings explored in the paper: no unlikelihood training and unlikelihood training with 3 different sets of weights used in the loss function (Cochrane, Newsela, and both).
 To train a model under one of these settings, run one of the following scripts: `scripts/train/bart-no-ul.sh` or `scripts/bart-ul_{cochrane, newsela, both}.sh`.

 ### Pretrained Models
-Coming soon!
+The pretrained models corresponding to the 4 training settings can be found [here](https://drive.google.com/drive/folders/1cIiJeUswacHrP0AnsFwprXk6C7qT-m-A?usp=sharing).
+To use these models, unzip the directories and place them in the `trained_models` directory.

 ### Generate Text
 To generate text using trained models, run one of the following scripts: `scripts/gen/bart_gen_{no-ul, cochrane, newsela, both}.sh`.
 Decoding hyperparameters can be controlled by modifying the command-line arguments listed in the scripts.
+Both a text and JSON version of the generated text will be written to the directory containing the model (i.e. `trained_models/bart-ul_cochrane`).